DavideOlivieri/progetto/README.md

 [InvalidInputException](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/main/java/it/univpm/exam_project/exception/InvalidInputException.java)
 This exception checks the parameter entered for seeEvents and if it is not valid an error message such as the following is sent:

+>Error: Input invalid for seeEvents
+>The allowed inputs are:
+>not to see the events: no, No, NO, false.
+>to see the events: si, Si, SI, yes, true.

 <div id='id-section6'/>